farhanoktvn/ubioda/README.md

 For any further enquiries please contact [author](mailto:farhanoktvn@gmail.com)

 **DISCLAIMER**
 All the firmwares belongs to their respective owners and I do not own any of the firmwares.
 However, all the waypoint and parameter are free to use.
+Files on this repository may or may not be fit for the intended purpose.